 Aptosimum indivisum is a dwarf shrublet of about 7 cm with alternate, obovate leaves attenuating into long petioles and sharp pointed tips.
 It has been called the Karooviooltjie in Afrikaans (Karoo violet) and also brandbossie (burn bushlet) on account of it serving to treat sunburn.

 These plants are sometimes found on disturbed land in clay or loam soil, occurring throughout the Karoo, Little Karoo and Namaqualand.
-The plant grows with a strong, woody taproot and is difficult to transplant.
+The plant grows a strong, woody taproot and is difficult to transplant.
 It is grazed by livestock and tortoises (Vlok and Schutte-Vlok, 2010; Manning, 2007).